makelab-kaist/makelab.github.io/_projects/2016_All4One.md

 ### References

 Hyelip Lee, Seungwoo Je, Andrea Bianchi.
 2017. **All4One: A Moderated Sketching Tool for Supporting Idea-Generation with Remote Users**.
-In Proceedings of IASDR 2017 (International Association of Societies of Design Research 2017)
+In Proceedings of the International Association of Societies of Design Research 2017 (_IASDR 2017_).

 <!-- DO NOT CHANGE MANUALLY -->